 "The Libertarian Party of Kentucky – " followed by the ordinal number of the Congressional District, followed by the word "District", as determined by the district numbering determined by the state of Kentucky; or

 "The Libertarian Party of Kentucky – " followed by the name of the county, and then immediately followed by the word "County"; or

 "The Libertarian Party of " followed by the name of the city, and then immediately followed by the word "Kentucky" when that county is operated as a Consolidated Local Government, Urban County Government, Unified Local Government, or Charter County Government, as defined in Kentucky Revised Statutes.

 If entitled to the intended name, the official name of a District Party may only be changed by majority vote by the delegates from the affected District Party, at the annual State Convention, by majority vote occurring no more often than once every 18 months.

 Section 4.
-A Party serving as the official affiliate of a District Party within a Kentucky county shall be a "County Party".
+A Party chartered as the official affiliate by a District Party within a Kentucky county shall be a "County Party".